 Preamble

 In 2017, we were honoured to have the Ontario Genealogical Society (OGS) approach us to partner with them, ensuring our continued free future online presence.
-To visit their website, please click the OGS logo.
+To visit their website, click the Ontario Ancestors logo.

 Barbara Kyle & Peter Bolton